 Data & Statistics

-Are you looking for our Cardiovascular Disease Dashboard?
+Are you looking for data about cardiovascular disease in Michigan?
 You'll find it on our Michigan Cardiovascular Disease Dashboard page.
 The dashboard provides quick access to indicators at the state and county level, as well as demographics and selected comorbidities and controllable risk factors.

 Welcome.
-This page provides access to data and reports on physical activity, nutrition and weight in Michigan, as well as the MDHHS Cardiovascular Health, Nutrition and Physical Activity Section's program evaluation activities.
-To access information about any of these topics, simply click on one of the headings below.
+This page provides access to reports associated with MDHHS Cardiovascular Health, Nutrition and Physical Activity Section program evaluation activities.

-For more information about the Section's surveillance and evaluation work, or to get accessibility assistance reading any of these documents, please contact MDHHS Heart Disease & Stroke Prevention Unit Secretary Kelly Garrow (e-mail: GarrowK@michigan.gov).
+For more information about the Section's surveillance and evaluation work, or to get accessibility assistance reading any of our surveillance and evaluation documents, please contact the MDHHS Chronic Disease Epidemiology Section at MDHHS-ChronicEPI@michigan.gov.

 Program Evaluation